kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 Run `sudo service mysql restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

-## Install the Cloud Build Github App
-In the Cloud Console, follow steps [in this article](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers).

-**NOTE: At step 8 and step 10, select your repo.
-At step 11, skip the option to create push triggers.**

-## Configure the CI/CD Pipeline and Deploy Wordpress
+## Deploy Wordpress
-Provision the Cloud Build GitHub trigger by running the **3_configure_build_trigger.sh** script in Cloud Shell:

-    source variables.conf && bash 3_configure_build_trigger.sh

-This script will configure a trigger that will execute the CI/CD pipeline for the Wordpress frontend when any change is checked into your GitHub repo (excluding markdown files and the variables.conf file).

-Force an initial pipeline execution to build and deploy the Wordpress frontend into Cloud Run:
+Run the following command in the Cloud Shell to force an initial execution of the application pipeline to build and deploy the Wordpress frontend into Cloud Run:

-    gcloud beta builds triggers run --branch=master github-trigger
+    gcloud beta builds triggers run --branch=master github-trigger-app

 The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.